ponsuyambu/FIntent/ReadMe.md

 FIntent
 ===================
-This library helps you to fragment navigation easily.
+This library helps you to implement fragment navigation easily.

 Features
 --------